xabikos/vscode-react/README.md

 # Reactjs
 ## VS Code Reactjs snippets
 -------------------
 This extension contains code snippets for [Reactjs][react] and is based on the awesome [babel-sublime-snippets][babelsublime] package.
-You can author your README using Visual Studio Code.
-Here are some useful editor keyboard shortcuts:

 ## Installation